Money jargon A-Z

-This is a plastic card issued by a bank or building society which allows you to buy things and pay for them later.
-You can also use the credit card to draw money out from a cash machine.
+This is a plastic card issued by a bank or building society that allows you to buy things and pay for them later.
+You can also use a credit card to withdraw money out from a cash machine.
 With some purchases using your credit card gives you extra insurance protection.
 An example of this is Visa.

 It is against the law for someone to offer credit without having a credit license but many people do it.
 These people are known as loan sharks.

 This is the maximum amount you can spend on your credit card.